ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 Dynamic Streaming
 -----------------

-Like with :ref:`http`, RTMP Streaming includes the ability to dynamically optimize the video quality for each individual viewer.
+Like with :ref:`httpstreaming`, RTMP Streaming includes the ability to dynamically optimize the video quality for each individual viewer.
 Adobe calls this mechanism *dynamic streaming*.
 This functionality is supported for FMS 3.5+ and Wowza 2.0+.

 To use dynamic streaming, you need multiple copies of your MP4 or FLV video, each with a different quality (dimensions and bitrate).
 These multiple videos are loaded into the player using an mRSS playlist (see example below).
 The player recognizes the various *levels* of your video and automatically selects the highest quality one that: